JavGVastro/VIENTO/Turbulence ISM/Power law slope in H II regions.md

 $$\boxed{ \kappa_{3\text{D}} =+3-1 - (-1) = m_{2\text{D}}  + 3 \quad \quad  \text{emissivity fluctuations case}.}$$

+NOTE: In simulation the intensity of the fluctuations must be accounted, e.g., sigE = 0,1,2
 # On the constancy of the index

 #TBD